 BSBI County Recorder

-Our programme of Renfrewshire outings from April to July 2022 can be found here.
+Our full programme of Renfrewshire outings for 2023 can be found here.

 In 2021, the first year of our new network, we managed to gather over 15,000 records for the BSBI database (the third-highest total in Scotland for the year!)
 This is a great achievement, and thanks are due to everyone involved.
 We look forward to a busy programme of outings again this year: please join in whenever you can.